Agriculture & Natural Resources

 Bacteria Tests (Total Coliform and Escherichia coli)

 Bacteria tests can be run on your water.
-Cost is $46 includes overnight shipping.
+Cost is $46 includes overnight UPS shipping.
 Please come by our office for the test kit to use & instructions for this test.

 Contact our office for more testing services.